aeos42/BRAVO/README.md

 Motivation:

 Risks:
--Unsure of the difficulty level in regards to Chrome built-in extensions and handling API -Unknown language for some members: Javascript -Introduction to learning D3JS, a data visualization tool which only two members have experience in
+-Unsure of the difficulty level in regards to Chrome built-in extensions and handling API<br>
+-Unknown language for some members: Javascript<br>
+-Introduction to learning D3JS, a data visualization tool which only two members have experience in<br>

 Mitigation strategy for dealing with the risks:

-User stories:
+User stories:<br>
--People looking at time management
+-People looking at time management<br>
--Researchers collecting data
+-Researchers collecting data<br>

-Methodology: Agile
+Methodology: Agile <br>

 Project Tracking software: Trello